Teenagers Are Addicted to Their Smartphones

 Certainly, phones may be used as a distraction and a coping mechanism.
 Although the use of technology can be harmful, often times it can be convenient, especially in the world we live in today.
 People tend to use their phones as a way to deal with stress or other feelings.
 Some experts say that teens will go onto their phone during the day and scroll through their social media to release their anxiety or depression.
 These are all accurate reasons to use the phone but when it becomes overused, it becomes an issue.
 The screen times of high schoolers are skyrocketing as more students are signing up to various social media sites.
 Could this be because students need a distraction from their work or are they just becoming addicted to the social media platforms?
 These are bad habits that can come into place.
 Teens do not want to be obsessed with their phones, especially when trying to juggle school and other activities.

 Surly, some teens may not even see that they have an addiction to their smartphones.
-In an article suggesting that people are unaware if they are addicted to their phones or not, “As well as putting a physical barrier between yourself and whoever you’re with, an obsession with wanting to compulsively check social media, sharing pictures of food, holidays and yourself, can mean you become more connected with your online world than the real one.”
-(Preston, 2021).
-Teens may think they are using their phones so much but they don’t see the problems are come to a concussion about it.
+In an article by Martin Preston, he suggests that people are unaware if they are addicted to their phones or not, it states that, “As well as putting a physical barrier between yourself and whoever you’re with, an obsession with wanting to compulsively check social media, sharing pictures of food, holidays and yourself, can mean you become more connected with your online world than the real one.”
+Teens may think they are using their phones so much, but they don’t see the problems are come to a concussion about it.
 Social media has become people sharing their everyday lives that it questions when they even have time to put their phone down.

 Ultimately, teens spending an inordinate amount of time on their phones is what leads to this addicting habit of never turning off their phones.
 Teens have becoming dependent on their devices and use it as a source to get away from their problems.
 They use interaction on social media to not talk to individuals face to face.
 They continuously ignore the problem when they know they are spending too much time on their smartphones.
 Soon enough, teens will realize that they’re wasting their time and not enjoying their life in the real world.